 The church has to bear some responsibility for the tragic rate of LGBTQ suicides as messages of rejection spew from pulpits across the land.
 (LGBTQ teens are three times more likely to attempt suicide than their heterosexual peers.)

 As Christians, what can we say at such a memorial?
+And how is our message in contrast to the dominant message coming from American pulpits?

 Here is how I introduced her eulogy (I have changed her name in what follows).
 After this introduction, I spent about 15-minutes telling stories of her life.